omicsEye/seqSight/README.md

-# deepStrain: #
+# seqSight: #

-**deepStrain** is a strain-level metagenomics analysis tool; it is designed to provided maximum utility to the user by incorporating a number of analysis modules for the quantification of not only bacterial strains but also gene families and biosynthetic gene clusters. deepStrain also incorporates quality control modules and visualization tools.
+**seqSight** is a strain-level metagenomics analysis tool; it is designed to provided maximum utility to the user by incorporating a number of analysis modules for the quantification of not only bacterial strains but also gene families and biosynthetic gene clusters. seqSight also incorporates quality control modules and visualization tools.

 ---

 # Citation: #
- Xinyang Zhang, Tyson Dawson, Keith A. Crandall, Ali Rahnavard (2022+), **deepStrain: jointly profile microbial strains, genes, and biosynthetic gene clusters from metagenomics data**, https://github.com/omicsEye/deepStrain
+ Xinyang Zhang, Tyson Dawson, Keith A. Crandall, Ali Rahnavard (2022+), **seqSight: jointly profile microbial strains, genes, and biosynthetic gene clusters from metagenomics data**, https://github.com/omicsEye/seqSight

 # Attention #
 ----